-- Context: Toddlers live in the moment – if Baby is warm and cozy now, she may not want to put on uncomfortable, bulky layers on the off chance that she will be cold in the future – even just a few minutes into the future, when they two of you head out the door.
+- Context: Toddlers live in the moment – if Baby is warm and cozy now, they may not want to put on uncomfortable, bulky layers on the off chance that they will be cold in the future – even just a few minutes into the future, when they two of you head out the door.

-Knowing why your toddler is acting the way she is about her clothes doesn’t make it any easier to deal with.
+Knowing why your toddler is acting the way they are about their clothes doesn’t make it any easier to deal with.
 You’ve still got to be out the door in 15 minutes with a (hopefully fully dressed) toddler in tow, right?
 Luckily, there are a few strategies that could help.

-- Limited choices: Your little CEO still gets the satisfaction of setting up her little corner of the world the way she wants it, but you can veto some of the more outlandish choices before they’re even of the table.
+- Limited choices: Your little CEO still gets the satisfaction of setting up their little corner of the world the way they want it, but you can veto some of the more outlandish choices before they’re even of the table.
 This can take the form of offering the choice of two or three pieces or outfits you’ve already picked out, or just letting Baby loose on a drawer full of acceptable options.
-It could get a little messy, but if you’ve already vetted a drawer full of clothes, she can’t pick anything too catastrophic.
+It could get a little messy, but if you’ve already vetted a drawer full of clothes, they can’t pick anything too catastrophic.

 - Travel not-so-light: Though it’s not a habit you’ll want to keep up until Baby is a teenager, there’s nothing wrong with using a little foresight in these toddler years and packing, say, a warm jacket, or a pair of more sensible shoes to carry with you on an outing.
 Baby will probably be delighted to change into that comfy pair of sneakers once the novelty of wearing shiny rain boots on a sunny day wears off.

-- Set the stage: If there’s an event coming up that it’s really important for Baby to wear a specific outfit to, like a wedding, pick a time when she is more likely to be groggy and docile.
+- Set the stage: If there’s an event coming up that it’s really important for Baby to wear a specific outfit to, like a wedding, pick a time when they are more likely to be groggy and docile.
 Early in the morning, and right after a nap are good bets.

-- Pick your battles: While you may or may not love some of Baby’s more out-there style choices, letting her make those choices boosts her confidence and sense of self, and helps her learn about making decisions and living with consequences.
+- Pick your battles: While you may or may not love some of Baby’s more out-there style choices, letting them make those choices boosts their confidence and sense of self, and helps them learn about making decisions and living with consequences.
 The toddler years won’t last forever, but the tools you help Baby build now will.